mlcommons/ck/docs/mlperf/inference/bert/tutorial.md

      --rerun
 ```

-It will run for a few seconds and you should see the output similar to the following one in the end
+It will run for a few seconds and you should see an output similar to the following one at the end
 (the QPS is the performance result of this benchmark that depends on the speed of your system):

 ```txt